Meet the first Assamese singer who faked tens of millions of views on Vevo

 According to the number of video views on Vevo.com in the first half of January 2015, the revenues generated on Axl Hazarika's and Elektrokore's Vevo channels would have increased even more for that month, but the view counter for both of these channels on Vevo.com got frozen overnight and the views did not increase anymore; Vevo, however, still did not report any suspicious activities

-The reports for January 2015 were delayed; the Royalties Manager at Merlin said that "Vevo are just short on resources at the moment hence for the delay in December and January reporting, but a new member of staff is starting this month so February should be back on track."
+The reports for January 2015 were delayed; Ms. Lucilla Green, Royalties Manager at Merlin said that "Vevo are just short on resources at the moment hence for the delay in December and January reporting, but a new member of staff is starting this month so February should be back on track."

 At that time, I had no idea that "short on resources" meant that the aforementioned Head of Finance had left Vevo in February 2015

-On May 9th 2015, I contacted John Guerrier De'Bey (i.e. Sean Thurman, who was one of my clients) and asked for help, because I knew De'Bey had good connections with one of Vevo's major owners, Universal Music Group; De'Bey agreed to help, seeking no reward in return
+All our clients became familiar with the issue and so did John Guerrier De'Bey a.k.a.
+Sean Thurman, who I contacted on May 9, 2015 and who I knew he had good connections with one of Vevo's major owners, Universal Music Group; De'Bey agreed to help, seeking no reward in return

-John De'Bey reached out to the Head of Business Affairs at Merlin asking him about the issue; very quickly, De'Bey was adopted by the Head of Business Affairs as a "VIDYPS representative"; it took me several months to realize it was a plan prepared in advance and each email exchanged between De'Bey and the Head of Business Affairs was nothing but a farce
+John De'Bey reached out to Charlie Lexton, Head of Business Affairs at Merlin asking him about the issue; incredibly quickly, without being asked for any formal document to prove his title, De'Bey was accepted by Charlie Lexton as a "VIDYPS representative"; it caught me by surprise and took me several months to put two and two together and realize that it was just a farce

-Most of Blue2Digital's clients were from the United States;
+Our records reveal that the most of Blue2Digital's clients were from the United States

 John De'Bey was particularly interested to find out who they were; in other words, he was interested to find out how many clients would be dragged into filing a lawsuit against Vevo in the United States